OWF/owf2013/pages/en/code/index.md

 **Infrastructure** is not solely a technical topic and we want to also approach it from its organizational point of view within the IT departments, with a focus on the **devops** movement, the internal impacts for development teams of the new VM provisioning platforms and technologies.

-The Data topics, which include **Open Data**, and the necessary thinking to have when considering opening a data set; but also **Big Data**, the batch or semi-realtime analysis of large quantities of data and the commercial or professional advantages that we can expect.
+The Data topics, which include **Open Data**, and the necessary thinking to have when considering opening a data set; but also **Big Data**, the batch or semi-real time analysis of large quantities of data and the commercial or professional advantages that we can expect.

-Last, we will talk about **Mobility** as it is a vital and fast-evolving subject, that has the important characteristic to be largely dominated by Open Source with Android, Tizen, Ubuntu or FirefoxOS.
+Lastly, we will talk about **Mobility** as it is a vital and fast-evolving subject, that has the important characteristic to be largely dominated by Open Source with Android, Tizen, Ubuntu or FirefoxOS.

 The Code topics will be led by a **track-leader team that has been almost entirely renewed**.